 You will also need to supply additional specifications such as the RV’s year, make, and model.
-They will create a custom fit specially tailored to your RV’s design.
+They will create custom motorhome covers, travel trailer covers, or just about anything you need.
 Consult the custom cover manufacturer to get instructions for measuring your specific rig.

 What Type Of Material is Best?

 The type of material you will want is determined, in large part, by the climate in which you are storing your RV.
-Materials vary across manufacturers, but you want to consider these climate types and the type of weather protection you will need.
+Quality RV cover materials vary across manufacturers, but you want to consider these climate types and the type of weather protection you will need.
 Which best matches yours?

 The Sunny and Dry Climate

 Some materials are best in the southwestern climate.
-Covers geared for this climate will help protect your RV against the beating sun (temperature and UV damage) as well as dust and sand.
+Covers geared for this climate will sun protection (temperature and UV damage) as well as dust and sand.
 These tend to be lighter and very breathable.

 You may wish to consider tire covers as well, particularly if you are in a sunny climate.
 Long exposure to the sun’s UV rays will age your tires rapidly, leading to cracks and breakdown.
 Covers will help protect the tires from these issues.

 The Cold and Rainy Climate